 As mentioned earlier, recent reports suggest that Samsung has decided not to use Exynos for its Galaxy S series for the next two years.
-These reports also claim that Samsung has set up a 1000 people team to work on the next generation of the Exynos chip.
+These reports also claim that Samsung has set up a 1000-person team to work on the next generation of the Exynos chip.
 The Exynos 2300, on the other hand, could be restricted to only a few markets like the Exynos 2200.

-Samsung’s this decision could be a game-changer for Exynos chips.
+Samsung’s decision could be a game-changer for Exynos chips.
 What do you think of the decision?
 Should Samsung make a Snapdragon-only version of its Galaxy S23 series and ditch Exynos for two years to improve the current condition of Exynos chips?
 Let us know your thoughts in the comments below.